FERIC19/HR-ANALYITCS-WORKFLOW-/README.md

 - Headcount by month (line/bar)
 - Attrition by Department
 - Top 5 Managers with Highest Attrition Rate
+- Employee Performance by Gender
+- Employees by Department
-- Attrition by Performance Score
+- Attrition Rate by Marital ID
-- Employee by Sex (donut)
+- Employee by Age Group
-- Performance by Sex
+- Date-of-Hire timeline slicer.

 **Screenshot:**